jtanx/fontforge/doc/sphinx/ui/dialogs/prefs.rst

 .. object:: ResourceFile

-   FontForge will read :doc:`X Resources <xres>` from a property on the screen.
+   FontForge will read :doc:`X Resources </ui/misc/xres>` from a property on the screen.
    But sometimes this isn't enough.
 You set this preference item to specify a file from which these resources should be read (those on the screen will also be read and will supersede those in the file).